Thanksgiving and Christmas Holiday Celebrations with a Narcissistic Family of Origin

 As some of you know, I recently (2017) took the Blogger blog Narcissistic Abuse: Echo Recovery down due to relentless and ongoing hackers targeting it for several years now.
 While I preserved all of your insightful and enriching comments, including the ones left on this article over the years, I deleted my content in order to move it back to Hubpages.
 Feel free to browse the comments at the above link.

 Interestingly, several years ago some of the content was moved from Hubpages to Blogger with the belief that Blogger, or more specifically Google, was "impossible" to hack.
 While I have never believed any site is truly "impossible" to hack, I did believe the content would be more secure, and I would be able to better protect it.
 That certainly did not turn out to be accurate!
 So, at this late date, this article has been scraped from top to bottom and I am unable to publish it on Hubpages in the exact form it was in on Narcissistic Abuse: Echo Recovery on Blogger because Hubpages marks it "duplicate."
 Therefore, this article like many of my other articles, is being updated.
+Be sure to join us on our new Facebook page, Narcissism: Echo Apologetics!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.